Armenian illuminated manuscripts: Emergence

-The oldest of the well preserved ornamented manuscripts is the Gospel of Queen Mlke, named after the wife of King Gagik I of Vaspurakan, who had it restored in the 10th century(San Lazzaro degli Armeni, Ms. 1144).
+The oldest of the well-preserved ornamented manuscripts is the Gospel of Queen Mlke, named after the wife of King Gagik I of Vaspurakan, who had it restored in the 10th century(San Lazzaro degli Armeni, Ms. 1144).
 Made in Vaspurakan around 862 AD, it is the first illuminated manuscript known after the Arab occupation period (7th - 9th centuries) and the oldest of the fully preserved Armenian manuscripts.
-Inspired by an older manuscript, its illustrations, in particular the Nilotic landscape of the tables and the frontispiece resemble the Syriac Rabbula Gospels while presenting an early Christian echo, something common in the East at the time, but show a solemnity only found in Armenian examples of illuminated manuscripts.
+Inspired by an older manuscript, its illustrations, in particular, the Nilotic landscape of the tables and the frontispiece resemble the Syriac Rabbula Gospels while presenting an early Christian echo, something common in the East at the time, but show a solemnity only found in Armenian examples of illuminated manuscripts.
 With a somewhat stern style, the thin and light lines and the subtle gradations of colors are reminiscent of the art from the Macedonian renaissance, while standing out from it by using a lively and saturated palette.
 These characteristics make this Gospel “a unique example of reception and interpretation of the ancient heritage in the Armenian milieu”.

 The Echmiadzin Gospel Book (Matenadaran, Ms. 2374) is another famous example of these early manuscripts.
-Produced in 989 at the monastery of Bgheno-Noravank, the sumptuous work has a Byzantine ivory binding (second half of the 6th century) and incorporates four full-page miniatures, grouped on two leaves, from the 6th to 7th centuries, in a style similar to 7th century frescoes while reflecting a Sassanian influence that is especially noticeable with the clothings and hairstyles of the Magi, these four miniatures with a monumental character in the treatment of the characters, characterized by their large eyes and freely brushed modeled faces, whose architectural decoration recalls Christian house of worship from the late antiquity, are part of the early Christian pictorial tradition and thus constitute a persistence of the ancient tradition.
+Produced in 989 at the monastery of Bgheno-Noravank, the sumptuous work has a Byzantine ivory binding (second half of the 6th century) and incorporates four full-page miniatures, grouped on two leaves, from the 6th to 7th centuries, in a style similar to 7th-century frescoes while reflecting a Sassanian influence that is especially noticeable with the clothing and hairstyles of the Magi, these four miniatures with a monumental character in the treatment of the characters, characterized by their large eyes and freely brushed modeled faces, whose architectural decoration recalls Christian house of worship from the late antiquity, are part of the early Christian pictorial tradition and thus constitute a persistence of the ancient tradition.
 Other miniatures from the 11th and 12th centuries are found in this manuscript, notably introductory miniatures illustrating the major themes of salvation and the four Evangelists, and are of a less antique style than those of the late 6th century pages from the same manuscript and those of the queen Mlke Gospel.
 While demonstrating freshness and eloquence and adopting neutral backgrounds.
-"An exceptional example of the blossoming of painting can be seen in the aftermath of Arab domination", Jannic Durand, a French art historian, also describe the Gospel of Queen Mlké as "the highest expression of a classical antiquizing current which crossed in the 9th and 10th centuries paintings in Armenia, perfectly distinct from the more abstract and decorative current which also characterized it at the same time, represented in particular by the Gospel of Baltimore”.
+"An exceptional example of the blossoming of painting can be seen in the aftermath of Arab domination", Jannic Durand, a French art historian, also describes the Gospel of Queen Mlké as "the highest expression of a classical antiquizing current which crossed in the 9th and 10th centuries paintings in Armenia, perfectly distinct from the more abstract and decorative current which also characterized it at the same time, represented in particular by the Gospel of Baltimore”.